nursinghome411

 Contact: Richard Mollot, 212-385-0356, richard@ltccc.org

-December 21, 2023 – For decades, the U.S. nursing home industry has blamed inadequate funding for failures to provide sufficient staffing and services to […]
+December 21, 2023 – For decades, the U.S. nursing home industry has blamed inadequate funding for failures to provide sufficient staffing and services to meet […]

 Webinar: The 411 on LTCCC: Fighting for the Rights of Nursing Home Residents